Thomas Mulligan

 Thomas Mulligan, a philosopher by training, is a Visiting Scholar with GISME, and was a faculty fellow at Georgetown University’s McDonough School of Business for two academic years, from 2016 to 2018.
 He has taught at Tulane, Brown, and Georgetown and has published in a range of journals, including the Journal of Confucian Philosophy and Culture, Ethics, Philosophical Studies, The Philosophical Quarterly, and Social Choice and Welfare.
 He has written a book defending meritocracy, Justice and the Meritocratic State (Routledge, 2018), which is available Open Access.

-Tom has worked outside of academia in a variety of role — as a Navy officer; a Central Intelligence Agency case officer; a management consultant, and, most recently, Director of Code Enforcement for the City of New Orleans.
+Tom has worked outside of academia in a variety of roles — as a Navy officer; a Central Intelligence Agency case officer; a management consultant, and, most recently, Deputy Chief Administrative Officer of the City of New Orleans.

 Books